Fall 2009 - Math E-21a

 ||||||||

-| Thurs, Nov 5 | Triple integrals, continued.
-Applications of triple integrals: average value, centroid, mass, center of mass, and weighted averages.
+Triple integrals in Cartesian coordinates and calculation by successive slicing.
+Applications of triple integrals: average value, centroid, mass, center of mass, weighted averages, moment of inertia.
 Triple integrals in cylindrical and spherical coordinates.
-Change of variables in multiple integrals. |
+General change of variables in multiple integrals. |

 |